 If your CPU

-To cool down the processor, you can do the following:
+To regulate the temperature of your processor, you can do the following:

 - Improve air exchange in the case by reorganizing the cables and hardware to maximize air circulation